NahianIbnat-2000/AWS-Pipeline/README.md

 ## Limitations

 In our project, sentiment analysis appears to be only partially successful, as newspaper articles are naturally written in neutral tone.
 Therefore, the results are limited to the analysis of very small differences between the two sources and languages, so that only careful conclusions can be drawn.
 Instead of sentiment, it would have been interesting to examine whether the content of the articles is more affirmative or negative and whether the news sources differ in terms of their political orientation.
+30 articles may not capture full range of coverage patterns.
+Also, manual article selection may have introduced unconscious bias.
+AWS Translate may not capture all Bengali political nuances and AWS Comprehend trained primarily on Western texts may miss cultural context.

 ## AWS Service Cost Breakdown